HumanCompatibleAI/ELF/README.rst

 ELF
 ===

-**About this fork**: This fork of ELF makes ``scripts/elfgames/go/gtp.sh`` work on PyTorch 1.12.0.
+**About this fork**: This fork of ELF has the following changes:

+- Makes ``scripts/elfgames/go/gtp.sh`` work on PyTorch 1.12.0.
 At some point, PyTorch had a change that broke ``gtp.sh``.
 Using an old version of PyTorch is not always an option, however.
 Newer GPUs require newer versions of CUDA that require new versions of PyTorch.
+- Removes the move limit that causes ELF to end games after 722 moves.
+Having a move limit makes sense for training but is undesirable when playing against ELF via GTP.

 ELF is an Extensive, Lightweight, and Flexible platform for game research.
 We have used it to build our Go playing bot, `ELF OpenGo`__, which achieved a 14-0 record versus four global top-30 players in April 2018.
 The final score is 20-0 (each professional Go player plays 5 games).